President and Chief Executive Officer

 Ms. McDonald holds a Masters of Business Administration from Georgetown University in Washington, DC, and a Bachelor of Commerce, Human Resource Management from the University of Saskatchewan.

-Mr. Smart was appointed Senior Vice President, Strategy and Corporate Development in 2018.
+Mr. Smart was appointed Interim CFO in December 2019, and appointed Senior Vice President, Strategy and Corporate Development in 2018.
 He leads the enterprise-wide strategy and integration teams, and has leadership and accountability for the corporate development team.

 Previously, Mr. Smart served as Vice President, Corporate Development, and first joined Parkland as Director of Corporate Development in August 2014.
 Prior to joining Parkland, Mr. Smart was a Portfolio Manager at Teachers’ Private Capital, the private equity arm of the Ontario Teachers’ Pension Plan, where he was responsible for sourcing, evaluating and managing energy-related investments.

 Mr. Smart has extensive Board experience and has served as a director of a number of private companies.

 Mr. Smart has a Bachelor of Business Administration (with distinction) from Wilfrid Laurier University and a Master of Business Administration from Harvard Business School.

 Mr. White was appointed Senior Vice President, Strategic Marketing and Innovation in 2018.
 In this role, he is responsible for defining Parkland’s customer value proposition and competitive positioning across all International Business Units, including brand strategy, product management, loyalty, analytics, digital, media planning, and public relations.